Insight For Those Considering GBTC

 - GBTC can be traded via a traditional brokerage account, so you can for example use your 401K to buy Bitcoin indirectly this way.

 - BTC requires you to set up wallets and exchanges or use a broker.
 In other words, it requires setting up a program such as Coinbase/GDAX.
-In other words, there is a learning curve and another exchange to watch over if you are going to trade that way.
+That means there is a learning curve and another exchange to watch over if you are going to trade that way.

 - Buying and Selling BTC can result in hefty fees if you don’t use an exchange.
 Your broker will often have lower fees.

-- BTC is always the best buy on a dip.
-In other words, when the price dips, the price is good.
+- BTC is always the best buy on a dip, because if and when it recovers, the recovery is certain to be enjoyed by the investor (not true for GBTC).
+In other words, when the price of Bitcoin dips, the price is good (assuming it bounces back again, as it has in the past).

 - GBTC becomes a better buy the closer it gets to its NAV.
 It doesn’t necessarily become a good buy in a dip, because it is trading above its NAV.
 That can make timing a buy really complicated.